L-Andrade/flutter-news/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Features

+Infinite scrolling of articles - the solution used for this could be better implemented.
+Might revisit in the future.
+Query articles by text input.
+Click an article for more information.
+Go to article page, with alert dialog confirmation.

+## To-dos:

+Offline support.
+Better article layout.
+Overall improvements.